Jeffrey Cyphers Wright

 Jeffrey Cyphers Wright is an American lyric poet, writer and publisher.
+Wright graduated from West Virginia University before coming to New York.
 Beginning in 1976, Wright studied with Ted Berrigan and Alice Notley at St. Mark's Church in-the-Bowery.
 He also studied with Allen Ginsberg at Brooklyn College and received an MFA in poetry from there.

 Biography

 Poetry and performance

 In the late 1970s Wright performed at PS122's avant-garde-arama.
 He read often at St. Mark's Poetry Project between 1979 and 1990 and served a three-year term on the Project Board of Directors.
 In 1996, Wright performed in two Museum of Modern Art's poetry series events curated by the late philanthropist and poetry activist Lita Hornick.
 In the millennial years, he hosted poetry events at the Bowery Poetry Club, La MaMa E.T.C., KGB and other East Village venues.
 In 2013, Wright wrote the poetry-play Clubhouse on East 13th Street, which was performed at La MaMa E.T.C. and elsewhere.
-In 2014 he and Lili White completed a 40-minute video about a community garden issue that documented his eponymous performance The Key Ceremony.
 As a poet in residence at Howl!
 Happening, Wright produced The Fun Doctrine tv series Howl Happening.